 Internationally, World Trail Orienteering Championship has been held every year since 2004, which Hong Kong has sent team to participate in 2005, 2006 and every year since 2012.
 Hong Kong will organise the inaugural Asian Trail Orienteering Championships in 2019, and organise the 17th World Trail Orienteering Championships in 2020.

 From 2018, trail orienteering will have a world ranking like the other three disciplines.
-The first trail orienteering world ranking event in history will be Egypt International Trail Orienteering Championships, which will take place in February 2018.
+The first trail orienteering world ranking event in history was Egypt International Trail Orienteering Championships, which took place in February 2018.

 International Orienteering Federation has published a document to introduce trail orienteering to foot orienteers.

 Precision orienteering (PreO)